 Booting.
 Skinning.
 Skiing.
 The La Sportiva Stellar is back and better than ever, showcasing a mastery of all elements of backcountry skiing.
 The Stellar II has tweaked its tongue design, ensuring it won’t snap under the powerful forces you undoubtedly subject it to.
 The buckle system has also seen some changes, replaced by an easily adjustable instep boa.
 This boa is situated in a ..

 With a name like this, these boots can't help but be Stellar!
 Introducing the La Sportiva Stellar Boot, which is essentially the women's version of the Skorpius.
 All the same great features, just a softer flex to accommodate lighter skiers.
 While the Skorpius uses a carbon/grilamid hybrid in the cuff and shell, the Stellar is pure grilamid, which softens the boot and also makes it ..

 Here’s what happened: the recalled F1 Evo boots were melted down, fed to an improved boot making machine, and spit out into boxes.
 You can now have your boots back, which were the only ones that fit, we know!
 The improved F1 is virtually the same boot as the original, just without the misbehaving Tronic ski/walk mode mechanism.
 Instead SCARPA went with a tried and true F1 lever.
 Th..

-The Carbonio version of the TLT7 is the new high-end model featuring a carbon-fiber cuff-stiffener.
+The Carbonio version of the TLT7 is the high-end model featuring a carbon-fiber cuff-stiffener.
 Dynafit switched to lower cost Titantex fiber on the Performance version, leaving an opening for a new boot with full-carbon performance.
-The Carbonio boots are only available in-store at select dealers.
-They feature the same new UltraLock 3.0 design that combines the upper and lower buckles into one switch.
+The Carbonio boots feature the same UltraLock 3.0 design that combines the upper and lower buckles into one switch.
 Dynafit has done away with the rem..